 You won’t have to pay for any installation or removals.
 However, sometimes plug-in and mobile app telematics are more expensive overall.

-You’ll need to compare each on an individual basis, and whether it’s worth just paying the fees for the black box.
+You’ll need to compare each individually and whether it’s worth paying the fees for the black box.